cosmo3769/PDFChatter/README.md

 ### Install Ollama

-Users will need to download and set up [Ollama](https://ollama.ai), then run the following commands to allow the site access to a locally running Mistral instance:
+Users will need to download and set up [Ollama](https://ollama.ai), then run the following commands to allow the site access to a locally running Gemma instance:

 ```bash
 $ OLLAMA_ORIGINS=http://localhost:3000 OLLAMA_HOST=127.0.0.1:11435 ollama serve